 Theophil Hansen, also in charge of the Austrian Parliament (see above), designed so many such apartment-house blocks that later, when anti-semitism in Austria was on the rise, he was mocked as the "architect of the Jews."
 Location.

 Beside Adolf Loos, Otto Wagner was the father of Viennese modern architecture.
 To appreciate Wagner's evolution, we need to start with one of his first independent works: the Renaissance palazzo-looking building on Stadiongasse (today home to the Colombian embassy).
-The classical vocabulary is still prominent – rusticated lower floors, Greek entablature over the windows – but Wagner was always able to keep his buildings "under control."
-The grand facade looks taut, proportional, restrained, in perfect harmony.
+The classical vocabulary is still prominent – rusticated lower floors, Greek entablature over the windows – but Wagner never let his ornaments run wild.
+The facade looks taut, proportional, in perfect harmony.
+(Compare it with the building across the street from it.)
 Location.

 What’s this severe, windowless, strange white structure topped with a gold dome doing in the heart of Vienna?
 It’s the exhibition hall of Secessionist artists, the group that struck out on its own in 1897, leaving behind the conservative confines of the Association of Austrian Artists (Künstlerhaus).
 Gustav Klimt’s famous Beethoven Frieze from the 14th Secession exhibition in 1902 is still on display in the below-ground level.